Three Year Old & Four Year Old Program

 Fees for our Three and Four-Year-Old Programs are due before the start of each term.
 NB.
 Term 1 fees are paid at the AGM in the previous year.

-Four-Year-Old Preschool is subsidised by a government grant per child, Three Year Old Preschool is unfunded.
+Four-Year-Old Preschool is subsidised by a government grant per child, Three Year Old Preschool is funded for 5 hours in 2022.

 Holders of a Health Care Card or Pension Card are eligible for an additional Government Subsidy.
-If you have one of these cards, please let the staff or Enrolment Officer know so that your fees can be altered accordingly.
-In addition, Preschool fees can also be included in calculations for the Childcare Cash Rebate.
-Please notify the Enrolment Officer if you require a special receipt for this purpose.
+If you have one of these cards, please let the staff or Administration Officer know so that your fees can be altered accordingly.

 Statement of Policy